BrianSemiglia/BSThreadSafeCoreDataOperationQueue/README.md

 You might ask why you need the proxy context and not just an NSObject that contains a parent context.
 A proxy context allows for the use of a NSFetchedResultsController.
-A context has to be created on the same thread that it's corresponding fetched results controller was created.
+A fetched results controller can only observe objects of a context that was created on the same thread.
-Using a proxy context that reflects the state of it's parent context allows that proxy context to be observed by the fetched results controller.
+Using a proxy context that reflects the state of it's parent context allows safe observation.

     - (void)sampleSave